Info

 Mid-century design originated in the years following World War II, roughly between 1945 and the late 1960s.
 Especially in the United States and Europe, architects and designers sought a clean and optimistic design language for the home.
 The desire for a new, modern way of life shaped architecture and furniture design during this period.

 The Scandinavian design tradition also played a decisive role in this.
 Designers such as Hans J. Wegner, Arne Jacobsen, Alvar Aalto, and Finn Juhl combined precision craftsmanship with clean, functional forms.
-This so-called “Danish Modern” movement had a significant influence on the furniture design of the time.
+This so-called “Danish Modern” movement had a significant influence on furniture design during that period.

 Mid-century design emerged from the interplay of several influences: the ideas of the Bauhaus, the Scandinavian tradition of craftsmanship, the optimism of the postwar American era, and new materials such as molded plywood and fiberglass.

-As industrial possibilities emerged, new forms and innovative furniture designs began to take shape.
+As industrial capabilities emerged, new forms and innovative furniture designs began to take shape.
 Nevertheless, craftsmanship remained a central component of good furniture design.
-Furniture was expected to be functional, durable, and aesthetically pleasing.
+Furniture was expected to be functional, durable, and aesthetically appealing.

-This approach continues to define mid-century furniture to this day.
-In our own production facilities located between Berlin, Brandenburg, and Poland, we embrace these principles and reinterpret them in a contemporary way.
+This approach continues to shape mid-century furniture to this day.
+In our own production facilities—located in Berlin, Brandenburg, and Poland—we also embrace these principles and reinterpret them in a contemporary way.

 Typical shapes, colors, and materials

-Mid-century design has a light, clean-lined aesthetic.
-Its defining features include:
+Mid-century design has a light, clean-lined look.
+Its defining features are:

-These materials continue to play an important role today:
+These materials continue to play an important role to this day:

-- High-qualityfabrics that can be selected individually to suit the room and furniture
+• High-qualityfabrics that can be selected individually depending on the room and piece of furniture

 In addition to these materials, new materials also played an important role.
-Moulded plywood, fiberglass, and various plastics were particularly influential.
-Designers such as Charles and Ray Eames experimented with these materials and developed furniture that would previously have been technically almost impossible to create and is still considered iconic today.
+Molded plywood, fiberglass, and various plastics were particularly influential.
+Designers such as Charles and Ray Eames experimented with these materials and developed furniture that would previously have been technically nearly impossible to create and that are still considered icons of design today.

 In our own furniture designs, we incorporate many of these principles, but we deliberately place greater emphasis on natural materials such as wood, leather, and high-quality fabrics.
-They age gracefully, are easy to repair, and remain usable for many years to come.
+They age gracefully, are easy to repair, and remain usable for many years.

 The color palette ranges from warm, natural tones to deliberate accents that were later influenced by Pop Art.
 The key is always to maintain balance in the room.

 Mid-century furniture adds structure to a room without overwhelming it.
-Mid-century furniture really comes into its own in open-concept living spaces, as it combines lightness, functionality, and clean lines.
+Mid-century furniture really comes into its own in open-concept living spaces, as it combines lightness, functionality, and clean proportions.

 A mid-century armchair can become the serene focal point of a room.

-A mid-century sofa offers stability while also exuding a pleasant sense of lightness.
+A mid-century sofa provides stability while also offering a pleasant sense of lightness.

-That is precisely why this interior design style works well with both modern architecture and timelessly designed living spaces.
+That is precisely why this interior design style complements both modern architecture and timelessly designed living spaces.

 Many of these design principles are also reflected in our own furniture: clean lines, balanced proportions, and a construction designed for durability—as seen, for example, in our Retrostar series.